Unedogemmula ina

 Unedogemmula ina is a species of sea snail, a marine gastropod mollusk in the family Turridae, the turrids.

 Taxonomy

 The species was transferred to Unedogemmula by Powell (1964).
-Later it was found alive and transferred to Lophiotoma by Li & Li (2008) who synonimized Unedogemmula with Lophiotoma.
+Later it was found alive and transferred to Lophiotoma by Li & Li (2008) who synonymized Unedogemmula with Lophiotoma.

 Description

 The length of the shell attains 40.2 mm.

 Distribution

 Fossils of this marine species were found in Miocene strata in Okinawa.